kubeflow/website/content/docs/other-guides/istio-in-kubeflow.md

 Most modern applications are built using a distributed microservices architecture.
 This ensures that each individual service is simple and has a well defined responsibility.
-Complex systems and platforms are generally built by combinging many such microservices.
+Complex systems and platforms are generally built by combining many such microservices.
 Each microservice defines its own APIs and the services interact with each other using these APIs in order to serve end-user requests.